wytechcc/wytechcc.github.io/src/folding/README.md

 > Grow up.
 If you cure cancer accidentally, is it really all that bad?

+Act as if what you do makes a difference.
+It does. - William James

 ## Automation
-> Automation Lead: Cameron Whiting
+> Automation Lead: Cameron Whiting [cwhitingwy@gmail.com](mailto:cwhitingwy@gmail.com) ("I don't care, let's make it bigger.")

 If you've got a lab that's sitting idle, consider donating computing time to [Folding@Home](https://foldingathome.org/iamoneinamillion/)